nithingowda06/beastlife-ai-automation/README.md

 ## 📌 Overview

 This project demonstrates an AI-driven customer support automation system designed to analyze customer queries, classify issues, and store structured data for insights and automation.

-The system helps reduce manual workload, improve response time, and identify common customer issues using AI workflows.
+This project includes a working prototype built using n8n to simulate real-time AI-powered customer support automation.

 ---